Andrea Earley Coen

 Paul Alexander, Treasurer

-Paul Alexander is Executive Director of Beaver Ponds Environmental Education Center in Fairplay.
+Paul Alexander is Missioner for Development and Financial Stewardship, Office of the Bishop for The Episcopal Church in Colorado.
 Previous to that he was Director of the Institute on the Common Good at Regis University.
 He has extensive experience in facilitating community dialogue and collaborative processes and teaches in both the College of Business and Economics and the Regis College.
 He served for eight years as the Degree Chair for the Master of Nonprofit Management Program (MNM) at Regis and has over twenty years’ experience in the nonprofit and public sectors.
 He has traveled extensively and lived and worked in Spain and Latin America.
 Paul loves the land and has dabbled in agriculture on several different continents.

 Katy Grether, Secretary

 Katy currently serves both as a Guidestone Board Member and on the Hutchinson Homestead Steering Committee.
 Previously of Salida Area Parks, Open Space and Trails (SPOT), Katy was the lead applicant for all prior History Colorado State Historical Fund proposals in support of the preservation of the Hutchinson Homestead; her involvement maintains the continuity of administration and historic preservation emphasis in our educational projects.
 Katy Grether and her husband are semi-retired residents of Salida: they have a deep love of the mountains and Colorado history which they have enjoyed all of their lives.